 Your trash may be someone else’s treasure.
 If it's still useable, find another use for it or offer it to family, friends, neighbors or co-workers.
 Have a garage sale, or give to someone who is having one.
 You can also donate to your local church, school, secondhand store, or put it out in your yard and mark it "free".

-For other options, look in the Yellow Pages under "Second Hand Stores".
+Post reusable items on the Twin Cities Free Market or look in the Yellow Pages under "Second Hand Stores".

 Drop Off Your Large Items

-Dont want to wait to get rid of your large items?
+Don't want to wait to get rid of your large items?
 Minneapolis provides vouchers for dropping off items at the South Transfer Station.
 Please see Voucher Program.

 Large item collection is a special service to our paying customers only.
 Dumping or using another resident's collection point is illegal.
 City Ordinance 225.10 states in part: "No person shall leave, throw, or deposit, or use or permit any other person to leave, place, throw, or deposit, any substances or materials of any kind at a city solid waste collection point for city disposal when the substances or materials were generated at a location other than the residence."

 If you see any illegal dumping, anywhere in the City of Minneapolis, please write down the license number, a description of the vehicle and person involved in the dumping, and the item that was dumped.
 Report it by dialing 311.
 If you wish, your call will remain anonymous.

 You Could Lose this Service if it's Abused